Security Tips

 Phishing

 Phishing is when fraudsters pretending to be from well‐known companies, organizations, or government agencies contact consumers and try to trick them into revealing their personal information.
-That information is then used to commit fraud like opening new accounts in your name or taking over existing accounts like online banking or iTunes.
+That information is then used to commit fraud like opening new accounts in your name or taking over existing accounts like online banking.
 It can happen over the phone, on email or even through text messages.
 Protect yourself with these quick tips:

 • Be on your toes.
 Only open emails, attachments, and links from people you know.